 Block 3B/4B South Africa (20% Working Interest) In July 2019, the Company through its wholly-owned subsidiary, Africa Oil SA Corp., entered into a definitive farmout agreement with Azinam Limited to acquire a 20% participating interest and operatorship in the Exploration Right for Block 3B/4B, offshore South Africa.
 The farmout was fully completed in February 2020 with Africa Oil SA Corp. becoming the Operator for the block.
-The Block was awarded on April 11, 2019 and is currently in the Initial Period having a term of three years.
+The Block was awarded on March 27, 2019 and is currently in the Initial Period having a term of three years.
 The work commitments during the initial period consist of regional subsurface evaluation and mapping, petrophysical analysis of nearby wells, basin modelling, prospect maturation and prospect ranking, leading to recommendations on future investments.
 Both 2D and 3D seismic data was acquired in the block.
-This data is being acquired and evaluated by the JV partners and will form the basis for the initial period work program along with other regional and technical studies.
+This data is being reprocessed by the JV partners and will form the basis for the initial period work program along with other regional and technical studies.

 Equity Interest in Africa Energy Corp.
-(AOI: 19.90% equity interest)
+(AOI: 19.8% equity interest as at February 28, 2022)

 Africa Oil Corp continues to participate in equity funding of Africa Energy to support various appraisal and exploration programs in South Africa.
-Notable projects include the Africa Energy 2019 Brulpadda discovery in Blocks 11b-12B offshore South Africa, operated by Total SA.
+Notable projects include the Africa Energy 2019 Brulpadda discovery in Blocks 11B/12B offshore South Africa, operated by Total SA.
 This significant gascondensate-oil discovery was followed with an infill seismic program that has further defined appraisal and exploration opportunities in the block.
 In 2020 the joint venture drilled the Luiperd-1 discovery which confirmed a significant resource of gas, condensate and oil suitable for commercialization.
+The joint venture partners are currently considering plans for the development and production of discovered resources.

-Equity Interest in Eco Atlantic Oil & Gas Ltd. (AOI: 18.38% equity interest)
+Equity Interest in Eco Atlantic Oil & Gas Ltd. (AOI: 19.7% equity interest as at February 28, 2022)

 In 2019 Eco Atlantic participated in two Tullow-operated offshore wells in Guyana.
 Africa Oil maintained its equity interest participation through equity raises in advance of the drilling.
 While the initial two wells encountered significant oil reserves in high quality reservoirs, the crude oils that were tested are heavy and high in sulfur content.
-JV partners are evaluating a 2021-2022 drilling plan that will further appraise these discoveries and also evaluate deeper Cretaceous reservoirs that are expected to contain light, sweet crude as discovered in adjacent blocks.
+JV partners are evaluating a 2022-2023 drilling plan that will further appraise these discoveries and also evaluate deeper Cretaceous reservoirs that are expected to contain light, sweet crude as discovered in adjacent blocks.
+In June 2021, Eco acquired a 10% interest in JHI Associates Inc. which provides Eco with exposure to an active drilling programme in the Canje Block offshore Guyana.
+On the same date, Eco completed a private placement to raise approximately